Rudolf Hess: Attempted peace mission

 As the war progressed, Hitler's attention became focused on foreign affairs and the conduct of the war.
 Hess, whose duties did not require him to be directly engaged in the war, became increasingly sidelined from the affairs of the nation and from Hitler's attention.
 He was excluded from most important decisions, and many in Hitler's inner circle thought him to be mad due to his eccentricities.
-Bormann had successfully supplanted Hess in many of his duties and had taken Hess' position at Hitler's side.
+Bormann had successfully supplanted Hess in many of his duties and had taken Hess's position at Hitler's side.
 Hess was concerned that Germany would face a war on two fronts as plans progressed for Operation Barbarossa, the invasion of the Soviet Union scheduled to take place in 1941.
 Hess decided to attempt to bring Britain to the negotiating table by travelling there himself to seek meetings with the British government.

-On 31 August 1940, Hess met with Karl Haushofer, who told Hess that he believed that King George VI was opposed to Churchill and would dismiss him and send him to Canada at the first opportunity.
+On 31 August 1940, Hess met Karl Haushofer, who told Hess that he believed that King George VI was opposed to Churchill and would dismiss him and send him to Canada at the first opportunity.
 Haushofer spoke of his belief that it was possible to make contact with the king via either General Ian Hamilton or the Duke of Hamilton.
-Hess decided they should contact his fellow aviator the Duke of Hamilton, whom he had never met.
+Hess decided they should contact his fellow aviator the Duke of Hamilton.
+The two men were not acquainted with each other: Hamilton and Hess were both present at a banquet at the 1936 Summer Olympics, but they sat at different tables and never spoke.
 Hess chose Hamilton in the mistaken belief that he was one of the leaders of a party opposed to war with Germany, and because Hamilton was a friend of Haushofer.
 On Hess's instructions, Haushofer wrote to Hamilton in September 1940, but the letter was intercepted by MI5 and Hamilton did not see it until March 1941.

-A letter Hess wrote to his wife dated 4 November 1940 shows that in spite of not receiving a reply from Hamilton, he intended to proceed with his plan.
+A letter Hess wrote to his wife dated 4 November 1940 shows that despite not receiving a reply from Hamilton, he intended to proceed with his plan.
 Hess began training on the Messerschmitt Bf 110, a two-seater twin-engine aircraft, in October 1940 under instructor Wilhelm Stör, the chief test pilot at Messerschmitt.
-He continued to practice, as well as log his many cross-country flights, and found a specific aircraft which handled well—a Bf 110E-1/N—which was from then on held in reserve for his personal use.
+He continued to practise, as well as log his many cross-country flights, and found a specific aircraft which handled well—a Bf 110E-1/N—which was from then on held in reserve for his personal use.
 He asked for a radio compass, modifications to the oxygen delivery system, and large long-range fuel tanks to be installed on this plane, and these requests were granted by March 1941.